Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 If you don't want your new puppy to pee in the house as soon as you get him through the door, take him into the garden.

-Take him to the spot you've chosen for him to do his toilet, and let him wander around for a little while to see if he wants to pee, but don't leave him on his own.
+Take him to the spot you've chosen for him to do his toilet, and let him wander around for a little while to see if he wants to pee, but don't leave him alone.

 After a few minutes, regardless of whether he's peed or not, take him inside, and introduce him to his new family.